tvrbo-pro/TvrboReact/readme.md

 ### Project structure

     app
-    	api               >  Implement here the API to interact with the database config            >  Client/server settings, development/production.
+    	api               >  Implement here the API handlers to interact with the database config            >  Client/server settings
     	lib
     		actions.js      >  Action creators
     		api.js          >  Client side api wrappers
-    		session.js      >  Manage user sessions (check login, decode payload, etc) ...             (your own utilities)
+    		session.js      >  Manage user sessions (check login, decode payload, etc) intervals.js    >  Recurring tasks can be initialized here ...             (your own utilities)

-    	mail              >  Mailing utilities with builtin image attachments media             >  Media files that will be copied to 'public/media' on run models            >  Your Mongoose data models
+    	mail              >  Mailing utilities with built-in image attachments media             >  Media files that will be copied to 'public/media' on run models            >  Your Mongoose data models
     	reducers          >  Implement the logic to create new states upon actions